pcraig3/usc-jobs/README.txt

 == Changelog ==

+= 0.6.3 =
+* Ripped out a bunch of crappy JS, and updated code for remuneration archives.

 = 0.6.2 =
 * I think we're done enough of it to move onward.
 Not styled yet, but functionally it looks okay.